 A new super small computer could be implanted in the eyes of a glaucoma patient to make constant eye pressure measurements.

-The device is just a a cubic millimeter in size and is something of a technological marvel – scientists made many discoveries regarding powering such a tiny machine.
+The device is just a cubic millimeter in size and is something of a technological marvel – scientists made many discoveries regarding powering such a tiny machine.

 The focus of a MIT Technology Review article was on the technical aspects of creating such a device.
 The implanted sensor is focused purely on measuring glaucoma’s progress based on fluctuations in intraocular pressure.
 New research shows that individuals can have glaucoma without experiencing increased eye pressure and that elevated eye pressure does not necessarily mean that one will develop the condition.